msugg/ppchain/UlordChain-master/doc/build-CentOS.md

 CentOS Build Notes
 ====================
-Some notes on how to build Ulord Core in CentOS.
+Some notes on how to build Pop Core in CentOS.

 As a server OS, we suggest not to bother with the GUI.